osilander/bacterial-genomics-intro/command-line/index.rst

    `Tab-complete <https://en.wikipedia.org/wiki/Command-line_completion>`_ can be used to auto-complete commands, directory names, and file names.
 If you are not sure whether your file is named ``results_QC.txt`` or ``results_qc.txt`` then on the command line you can simply type ``results`` *and then tab*, and the computer will auto-complete the name (assuming there is a file or directory or command that begins with ``results``).

    If you type the first part of a file and then press tab, but find that it does not autocomplete *even though you know you have the correct start of the file name*, then try pressing tab twice.
-This will give you a list of all the files (directories), etc. that begin with the first few letters that you have typed.
+This will give you a list of all the files (directories, commands, etc.) that begin with the first few letters that you have typed.
 This becomes important, for example, if you have a file named ``my_awesome_file.txt`` and ``my_awesome_file2.txt`` but you only type ``my_awes`` and then tab-complete.